r4ven-me/syncthing/README.md

 The server is up and running and ready to go😎!

-## Setting up a Syncthing server in the web interface
+## Access to Syncthing server web interface

 In my example, Syncthing, for security purposes, was launched on a local interface with the address `127.0.0.1`.
 If you are launching the service on a remote machine, then to access the Syncthing web interface, forward the required port (8384) on the client machine using the following SSH command: